-SELLING POISONOUS SPIRITUOUS LIQUOR FOR USE AS A BEVERAGE.
+SELLING SPIRITUOUS LIQUOR FOR USE AS A BEVERAGE KNOWING IT TO BE POISONOUS.
 G.S.
-14-329(c).
-MISDEMEANOR.
+14-329(b).
+FELONY.

-The defendant has been charged with selling poisonous spirituous liquor for use as a beverage.
+The defendant has been charged with selling spirituous liquor for use as a beverage knowing it to be poisonous.

-For you to find the defendant guilty of this offense, the State must prove three things beyond a reasonable doubt:
+For you to find the defendant guilty of this offense, the State must prove four things beyond a reasonable doubt: